zuozhenggh/learning-library/data-management-library/data-lake/lakehouse-configuration2.md

 18. Click the **Done** button in the bottom right of the screen.

-19. From the CUSTOMERSALES location, drag the three files with customer_sales **customer_sales** folders over to the right hand pane.
-Note that a dialog box appears asking if we want to load all the files in this folder to a single target table.
-In this case, we only have a single file, but we do want to load this into a single table.
-Click **OK**.
+19. From the CUSTOMERSALES location, drag the three folders with customer_sales as part of their name over to the right hand pane.

 ![CustomerSales load task](./images/customersales3.png " ")